-All documentation related to reimbursement for professional travel and development funds should be submitted to the Associate Dean for Scholarly and Creative Work via email (thorpe@iwu.edu) or campus mail (Holmes 200).
-Fillable forms referenced throughout this Handbook can be found on the Thorpe Center website under "Thorpe Documents and Forms").
+All documentation related to reimbursement for professional travel and development funds should be submitted to the Dean of Curricular and Faculty Development via email (thorpe@iwu.edu) or campus mail (Ames 300).
+Fillable forms referenced throughout this Handbook can be found on the Thorpe Center website under Thorpe Documents and Forms").